kusamahubteam/kusamahubteam/README.md

 ![](https://github.com/KusamaHub/KusamaHub/blob/9b26c430f2c8b59f4e84012a4288839b17a25749/images/readme/Ratings.png)<br /><br />

 ## 4. Editors Ratings
 This is special type of raiting, which gives to all projects and creators by KusamaHub Editors.
 It’s can’t be edited by users and shows actually trust-meter for project or creator based on different categories: Project have active sales, active community, social media, verified by owner on KusamaHub and more.
-Like Users Ratings this info helps users gets a right decision about honestly of project.
+Like Users Ratings this info helps users get a right decision about a project.

 ![](https://github.com/KusamaHub/KusamaHub/blob/9b26c430f2c8b59f4e84012a4288839b17a25749/images/readme/EditorsRatings.png)<br /><br />